scsskid/benedikt-gr-site/src/index.md

 layout: layouts/index.njk
 ---

-Hi, I'm __Benedikt__, a web developer based in Berlin, Germany.
-While digging modern development workflows, I try to avoid complexity and bloat.
+I'm __Benedikt__, a web developer based in Berlin, Germany.

-Working and learning from each other in teams is something I value very much.

-Also I call myself well experienced in creating visual designs and applying them to the web for all devices.

-I try to stay updated on trends but never to be trapped by them.

-__I'm available from january 2020.__
+You can read more [about me](about/) or look at [my articles](notes/), which are rather quick notes or links than blog posts.

+If you are interested in sites I built, when I was freelancing, you should visit [my old portolfio site](http://via.benedikt.gr/).

 __[Contact me](mailto:mail@benedikt.gr)__